reflectoring/reflectoring.github.io/content/blog/2022/2022-03-26-complete-guide-to-middleware-in-express.md

 ```
 Then we can use the same code for extracting the fields as we had used before for extracting the fields from a JSON payload.

-## Adding Middleware Function to a Route
+## Adding a Middleware Function to a Route
 Let us now see how to create a middleware function of our own.

 As an example, let us check for the presence of JSON content in the HTTP POST request body before allowing any further processing and send back an error response if the request body does not contain JSON content.